2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 Shemesh Farms

 Shemesh Farms in Malibu, California, was created to provide meaningful employment and community to individuals with diverse abilities.
-Their farm fellows, along with volunteers and staff, harvest and create spice blends, honey, and other organic products for individual orders or larger group purchases.
+Their farm fellows, volunteers, and staff harvest and create spice blends, honey, and other organic products for individual orders or larger group purchases.
 Purchasing one of their products contributes to the continuation of their programming and the wages of their farm fellows.

 Books